Application Deadline Extended! Apply Today for this Program!

-Company visits that will complement the classroom instruction will include sectors such as metallurgical, winery, tourism, banking, sports, technology, and energy.
+Company visits that will complement the classroom instruction will include sectors such as winery, vehicle production, sports, cybersecurity, retail and E-learning.
 At the end of the course students will:

 - Familiarize with the Spanish corporate structure: typology of the companies, management level, emerging markets.